allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 * It also contains `Markdown`, a text format which quickly creates document structure.
 We'll learn more about this in future weeks.
 For now, simply respond to the questions, writing at least 1 paragraph per question in the space provided.
 * Be sure to save your work!

-#### `Commit`s

-The GitHub platform is a place to store your work.
-So, it makes some sense that should be able to _clone_ (download) from it, and push back (upload) to it.
-Here, we'll learn this second part.

-- [ ] `cd` to your folder containing this lab in your `~/Desktop/CMPSC100/Labs` or `~/OneDrive/Desktop/CMSPC100/Labs` directory

-Once in this folder, we need to tell git that there have been changes.

-- [ ] Type `git add .` and press `Enter`
-* This tells git to look through the _entire_ folder structure for new changes and "stage" them

-- [ ] Type `git commit -m "{Commit message}"` to "label" the commit
-* This is typically something like `git commit -m "Fixing a typo" -- the message in quotes should be as descriptive as possible, while still remaining somewhat short

-- [ ] To send all changes to the server, type `git push`
-- [ ] At the prompt, input the password associated with the `SSH Key` you created earlier

 ### Docker

 Docker is what is referred to as a "containerization" platform.
 Essentially, it is software  which ensures that programs run the same way _everywhere_.
 Docker is developed with the same goal as that of the Java language we'll learn in this course--that software should work the same regardless of where it's run.
 Our Docker "images" will contain a single, standard Unix (Ubuntu) operating system.
 This minimizes technical issues and allows developers to concentrate on their code, rather than system specs.
 Instead of downloading dozens of tools to build and execute software, containers allow us to run one file containing all of the utilities necessary.